-In addition to the team competition it was also decided to establish the Best Net (54 prizes) and the Best Gross (3 prizes) winners, as well as the Longest drive (hole No. 17) and Nearest pin prizes (on all par-3).
+In addition to the team competition it was also decided to establish the Best Net (34 prizes) and the Best Gross (3 prizes) winners, as well as the Longest drive (hole No. 17) and Nearest pin prizes (on all par-3).
+In addition, 17 prizes (the most expensive items) were drawn among all the participants.